mvolkmann/blog/src/smalltalk.md

 - Does Smalltalk expose its own AST?
 If so, maybe you can use that to generate code and another programming language from my Smalltalk program.
 - How can you examine the bytecode for a method?
+- Learn how to draw on a canvas in Cuis using "Morphic 3".
+- Is Morphic 3 only supported in Cuis?
+- Does Cuis run on the "OpenSmalltalk Virtual Machine"?
+  Is this the same VM that is used by Squeak and Pharo?
+- In a talk by Juan Vuletich, one of his slides says Cuis is "A practical system, used for teaching, Satellite image processing, research in sign, image, and audio processing, research in programming languages, and many other areas of application."
+  This seems to imply that it is not for "normal" application development.
+- Learn about the Smalltalk "primitive" syntax.
+  For example, the `DisplayScreen` instance method `fullScreenMode:` contains `<primitive: 233>`.
+- Can you configure your image so it never starts in full screen mode even if it was saved that way?
+- What do you click in a morph halo to cause it to display its coordinate system axes?